lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 #### Elbow Method

 Elbow method checks WCSS (Within-Cluster Sum of Square), the sum of the squared distance between data points in a cluster and the cluster centroid.
+So smaller WCSS indicates the data points in clusters are closer together.
 We often choose the k at the elbow of its plot, meaning WCSS dropped most significantly at that point.
 We don't choose larger k with even smaller WCSS value is because that will create more clusters, which may not be necessary.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/plot_has_elbow.png" width="683" height="458" />